JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/ospp_mid-term_report_210370190/index.md

 ### 2.3 Multi-agent Deep Deterministic Policy Gradient(MADDPG) algorithm

 #### Brief Introduction
 The Multi-agent Deep Deterministic Policy Gradient(MADDPG)\dcite{DBLP:journals/corr/LoweWTHAM17} algorithm improves the Deep Deterministic Policy Gradient(DDPG), which works well on multi-agent games.
-Based on the DDPG, the critic of each agent in MADDPG can get all agents' policies, including their personal states and actions, which can help get a more reasonable score to their actor's policy.
+Based on the DDPG, the critic of each agent in MADDPG can get all agents' policies according to the paper's hypothesis\dcite{DBLP:journals/corr/LoweWTHAM17}, including their personal states and actions, which can help get a more reasonable score of the actor's policy.

 #### Implementation
-The structure of `MADDPGManager` as the following:
+Since there has been `DDPGPolicy` in the RLZoo, I implement the [`MADDPGManager`](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/blob/master/src/ReinforcementLearningZoo/src/algorithms/policy_gradient/maddpg.jl) which is a special multi-agent manager that all agents apply `DDPGPolicy` with one **improved critic**.
+The structure of `MADDPGManager` is as the following:
 ```Julia
 mutable struct MADDPGManager{P<:DDPGPolicy, T<:AbstractTrajectory, N<:Any} <: AbstractPolicy
     agents::Dict{<:N, <:Agent{<:NamedPolicy{<:P, <:N}, <:T}}